Leaf-Agriculture/docs/docs/satellite_overview.md

 <img alt="NDVI example" src={useBaseUrl('img/ndviexample.png')} />

 Currently, our Satellite service runs without a relationship between our Field Services and the User Management Services.
-However, we are working to integrate it into the `leafUser` hierarch and the Fields Service.
+However, we are working to integrate it into the `leafUser` hierarchy and the Fields Service.

 See the [Satellite API Reference][satellite_endpoints] for more information.